doitian/archive-202002-iany.me/content/post/active-record-uniq-count-and-distinct.md

 title: ActiveRecord uniq, count and distinct
 tags: [rails]
 date: "2013-07-16"
+description: "Gotcha of the three functions uniq, count and distince"
 ---

 `ActiveRecord` has two methods to remove duplicates.
 Method `uniq` and option